-Mode SUPC, 32 kHz Oscillator RTC RTT Backup Registers, POR (Backup Region) Regulator Core Memory Peripherals Mode Entry Potential Wake Up Sources Core at Wake Up PIO State while in Low Power Mode PIO State at Wake Up Consumption Wake Up Backup Mode ON OFF OFF (Not powered) WFE +SLEEPDEEP bit = 1 WUP0-15 pins BOD alarm RTC alarm RTT alarm Reset Previous state saved PIOA & PIOB & PIOC Inputs with pull ups 3 μА typ (4) < 0.1 ms Wait Mode ON ON Powered (Not clocked) WFE +SLEEPDEEP bit = 0 +LPM bit = 1 I Clocked back Previous state saved Unchanged 5 μΑ/15 μΑ (5) < 10 μs Sleep Mode ON ON Powered (7) (Not clocked) WFE or WFI +SLEEPDEEP bit = 0 +LPM bit = 0 , Clocked back Previous state saved Unchanged (6) (6)
+Mode SUPC, 32 kHz Oscillator RTC RTT Backup Registers, POR (Backup Region) Regulator Core Memory Peripherals Mode Entry Potential Wake Up Sources PIO State while in Low Power Mode PIO State at Wake Up Consumption Wake Up Time (1) Backup Mode ON OFF OFF (Not powered) WFE +SLEEPDEEP bit = 1 WUP0-15 pins BOD alarm RTC alarm RTT alarm Reset Previous state saved PIOA & PIOB & PIOC Inputs with pull ups 3 μА tур (4) < 0.1 ms Wait Mode ON ON Powered (Not clocked) WFE +SLEEPDEEP bit = 0 +LPM bit = 1 Any Event from: Fast startup through WUP0-15 pins RTC alarm RTT alarm USB wake-up Previous state saved Unchanged 5 μΑ/15 μΑ (5) < 10 μs Sleep Mode ON ON Powered (7) (Not clocked) WFE or WFI +SLEEPDEEP bit = 0 +LPM bit = 0 Entry mode = WFI Interrupt Only; Entry mode = WFE Any Enabled Interrupt and/or Any Event from: Fast start-up through WUP0-15 pins RTC alarm RTT alarm Clocked back Previous state saved Unchanged (6) (6)

-- Notes: 1.
+Notes: 1.
 When considering wake-up time, the time required to start the PLL is not taken into account.
 Once started, the device works with the 4/8/12 MHz Fast RC oscillator.
 The user has to add the PLL start-up time if it is needed in the system.
-The wake-up time is defined as the time taken for wake up until the first instruction is fetched. - 2.
-The external loads on PIOs are not taken into account in the calculation. - 3.
+The wake-up time is defined as the time taken for wake up until the first instruction is fetched.

+- 2. The external loads on PIOs are not taken into account in the calculation. - 3.
 Supply Monitor current consumption is not included. - 4.
 Total Current consumption. - 5.
 5 μA on VDDCORE, 15 μA for total current consumption (using internal voltage regulator), 8 μA for total current consumption (without using internal voltage regulator). - 6.
 Depends on MCK frequency. - 7.
 In this mode the core is supplied and not clocked but some peripherals can be clocked.